 Borrowing quantum maintained

-The U.S. Department of the Treasury conducts a ten-year Treasury notes, or T-notes, auction every month.
-The ten-year Treasury yield is a benchmark yield for financial markets.
-It’s used to compute the equity risk premiums for stocks.
+The US Department of the Treasury conducts monthly auctions for the ten-year Treasury (IEF) notes, or T-notes.
+The ten-year Treasury (UST) yield is a benchmark yield for financial markets.
+It’s used to compute stocks’ (SPY) equity risk premiums.
 It’s also used as a benchmark yield for real estate mortgages.

-- The auction size was set at $21 billion—the same as in the March auction.
+- The auction size was set at $21 billion—the same as December’s auction.

-- The issue’s coupon rate came in at 2%—the same as in the previous auction.
+- The issue’s coupon rate was kept at 2.25%—the same as December and November.

 Bid-to-cover ratio falls

-The auction saw a lower bid-to-cover ratio than in the previous month.
-The ratio was 2.62x compared to 2.65x in March.
-So far in 2015, the ratio has averaged 2.6x compared to an average of 2.7x for the auctions held in 2014.
+The ten-year T-notes auction saw a lower bid-to-cover ratio than last month.
+The ratio was 2.6x—compared to ~3x in December.
+This was the highest in 2014.
+The ratio had averaged 2.7x in all of the auctions held in 2014.

 Market demand falls

-Primary dealer bids at the April auction rose due to lower market demand.
-Their takedown rose to 32.2% of competitive bids, up from 31.2% in March’s auction.
+Primary dealer bids at the auction rose slightly in January.
+The bids rose due to the lower market demand.
+The bids’ takedown rose to 40.8% of competitive bids—from 39.3% in December’s auction.
 Primary dealers act as market makers for the auctioned securities.
 They’re obligated to bid at auctions.
-They include financial institutions such as Credit Suisse (CS).
+They include financial institutions like Goldman, Sachs & Co.
+(GS).

 Three-year T-notes auction

-In the next part of this series, we’ll analyze the key highlights from last week’s Treasury auction of three-year T-notes.
+In the next part of this series, we’ll analyze the key highlights from last week’s auction for the three-year T-notes.